 With the MLB season approaching, we wanted to help travelling sports fans dealing with the potentially experience-defining decision of where to sit.
 MLB probably isn’t as popular worldwide as the NBA or the NFL, but it is played during the warmer months (when more people visit the USA), there are many more baseball games per season than other sports, and it is an iconic American experience.
 All of these things lead many tourists to find themselves at a ballgame.

 For these people, we wanted to provide an easy-to-understand visual guide to help with their decision-making process.
-Rather than just relying on our own opinions (which no one should ever do) or just pointing people to our site to find a specific tip for their stadium (which everyone should always do), we decided to compile data from every tip on our site related to where to sit at baseball games into one straightforward reference graphic.
+Rather than just relying on our own opinions, we decided to compile data from every tip submitted to our site related to where to sit at baseball games into one graphic.
 We wanted a consensus from all of the baseball fans contributing to our site – or at least something close to it.

 So how did we do it?

-I can sense you scrolling past this part straight to the results – I probably would, too – but the method is as important as the result.
-So here is how we compiled the data:
+I can sense you scrolling past this part straight to the results – I probably would, too – but here is how we compiled the data: